Truck Company F

 Truck Company F, at 1336-1338 Park Rd.
 NW in Washington, D.C., was built in 1900.
 It was listed on the National Register of Historic Places in 2007.
 The listing included two contributing buildings.

-It was designed by architect Leon E. Dessez in Renaissance style.
+It was designed by architect Leon E. Dessez in the Renaissance style.

-It has also been known as Truck Company 6, as Old Engine Company 11, and as Old Columbia Heights Firehouse.
+It has also been known as Truck Company 6, Old Engine Company 11, and the Old Columbia Heights Firehouse.

-It was designated a Washington, D.C. historic designation on July 22, 2004.
+It was designated a historic landmark in Washington, D.C., on July 22, 2004.
 According to the DC Office of Planning,Truck Company F was built in 1900 to serve the emerging neighborhood of Columbia Heights.
 It was one of the first of a new series of high-style firehouses created in the eclectic period between the late 1890s and World War I, as an expression of civic pride and as a testament to the importance of the Fire Department.
-The superb Italian Renaissance Revival design by local architect Leon Dessez is executed with a high degree of finish and formality, using Roman brick and glazed terra cotta detail.
+The superb Italian Renaissance Revival design by local architect Leon Dessez is executed with a high degree of finish and formality, using Roman brick and glazed terra cotta detailing.
 The rear stable, similar in design, also remains.
-The firehouse was built for Truck Company F (whose designation is inscribed in the terra cotta frieze); it was renamed Truck Company 6 in 1906, and merged with Engine Company 11 in 1940.
-The building was removed from active duty when Engine Company 11 relocated in 1982.
+The firehouse was built for Truck Company F (whose designation is inscribed in the terra cotta frieze), it was renamed Truck Company 6 in 1906, and merged with Engine Company 11 in 1940.
+The building was decommissioned when Engine Company 11 relocated in 1982.